freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/jupyter-notebook/index.md

 ## Installation
 You can use Anaconda or Pip to install Jupyter notebook.
-For steps to do so, refer to the official guide
+For an in-depth explaination, refer to the official guide
 <a href='https://jupyter.readthedocs.io/en/latest/install.html'> here.</a>

+Jupyter notebooks automatically come with the distribution.
+You'll be able to use notebooks from the default environment.

+To install Jupyter notebooks in a conda environment: `conda install jupyter notebook`

+To install Jupyter notebooks with pip: `pip install jupyter notebook`

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->